AmiraHanyy/Employee-Burnout/README.md

 •	Mental Fatigue Score Analysis: Line graph and bar charts displaying the average mental fatigue score over time, by gender, and by WFH setup.

--Data Segmentation:
+# Data Segmentation:

 •	Filters: The dashboard includes filters for Company Type, Month, and Gender to allow for dynamic data segmentation and analysis.

 •	Date of Joining: Provides insights into the average mental fatigue score based on the date of joining.

--Excel Tools Used:
+# Excel Tools Used:

 •	Pivot Tables: To summarize and analyze data across various dimensions.